jyaquinas/jyaquinas.github.io/_drafts/sql_crash_course.md

 *Note: This also works with numbers. `WHERE num LIKE '32_'` will find 320, 321, 322, 323...*

 ### EXISTS
 As mentioned above, this operator is used with a subquery, where the condition is if the subquery returns at least one row.
-A subquery is a select statement that is nested inside another query.
+A subquery is a select statement that is nested inside another query (more info below).

 Say we have another table USERNAME.
 | ACCOUNTS |